William Guyton: Civil service

 Guyton was one of the founding members of the Commercial and Agricultural Club in Wellington.
 He was on the Management Committee of Wellington's first library.
 He was appointed as a Justice of the Peace on 19 April 1842 and sat on Governor Hobson's Legislative Council.

-In October 1842 he was elected an Alderman in Wellington's first municipal election and appointed Mayor on 26 July 1843 after the first Mayor, George Hunter, died.
+In October 1842 he was elected an alderman in Wellington's first municipal election and appointed Mayor on 26 July 1843 after the first Mayor, George Hunter, died.
 With the abolition of the municipality in 1843, Guyton wound up its affairs.
 The council's final meeting was held in early December 1843.
 All the Corporation's papers were deposited in the bank (probably the Union Bank of Australia's Wellington branch).
-The British Government in 1843 had declared Governor Hobson's 1842 proclamation invalid, which was the cause to the dissolution of the Council.
-There was no local Government in Wellington until 1864 with the establishment of the Wellington Town Board and no Mayor until Joseph Dransfield in 1870, with the formation of the Wellington City Council.
+The British Government in 1843 had declared Governor Hobson's 1842 proclamation invalid, which was the cause of the dissolution of the council.
+There was no local government in Wellington until 1864 with the establishment of the Wellington Town Board and no mayor until Joseph Dransfield in 1870, with the formation of the Wellington City Council.